al1brn/geonodes/docs/getting_started.md

 As an alternative to specify the domain as an argument, the domain can be specified as a property of the geometry as shown below.

-For instance, the node `ExtrudeMesh` can operate on 3 domains:

 ``` python
 with GeoNodes("Demo") as tree: